 - Native American Jobs and Career Resources: Through the Career Resources Center (section) this site offers job postings and information on career-related tools such resume tips and more.

 - Native Hire: National Hire is a division of the Southern California Tribal Chairman’s Association.
 It offers a variety of career resources, including job search video clips, information about available scholarships, and a job search engine for Native and Indigenous People.

 - RBC: This organization offers resources and support through mentoring and rotational programs, volunteer opportunities, workshops and symposiums to develop skills and for networking opportunities to advance in professional careers.

-- USA Jobs Native American Resources: Complete a profile and set notifications for jobs within the US Government.
-With Indian Preference, you may receive preference over non-Indian applicants when applying to jobs with the Indian Health Service and Indian Affairs.
-There are also general resources and tips for applying to federal government positions.
+- USA Jobs Native American Resources: This site offers resources and tips for applying to federal government positions.
+Individuals may complete a profile and set notifications for jobs within the US Government.
+Thos indicating Indian Preference, may receive preference over non-Indian applicants when applying to jobs with the Indian Health Service and Indian Affairs.

 Opportunities Related to Graduate & Professional School

 Health Professions Pre-Graduate Scholarship Program for Indians: This program provides financial aid to qualified American Indian and Alaska Native undergraduate and graduate students.
 Recipients must be members of federally recognized Tribes and enrolled in an eligible health profession degree program.

 Indian Health Service: This organizationa offers three scholarships for American Indian and Alaska Native students to educate and train health professionals to advance staffing in Indian health programs.